 Dexus is committed to managing risks on an ongoing basis as part of the Risk Management Framework.
-Please refer to the materiality approach on pages 6-7 of the 2022 Sustainability Report and the key risks section on pages 22-26 of the Dexus 2022 Annual Report for further information.
+Please refer to the materiality approach on pages 28-29 of the Dexus 2023 Annual Report.

-Dexus reports on its approach to addressing climate-related issues in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), on pages 67-69 of the 2022 Annual Report and pages 44-45 of the 2022 Sustainability Report.
+Dexus reports on its approach to addressing climate-related issues and biodiversity impact in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and Task Force on Nature-related Financial Disclosures (TNFD), on pages 70-73 of the Dexus 2023 Annual Report.